surferwat/google-maps-orientation-of-panorama/README.md

 ## Usage

-You may want to know whether a Street View panorama is to the left, in front of, or to the right of an origin point. `OrientationOfPanorama` provides a method, `computeOrientation`, that when called returns a `string` (LEFT, CENTER, or RIGHT).
+You may want to know whether a subject Street View panorama is to the left, in front of, or to the right of a map center point. `OrientationOfPanorama` provides a method, `computeOrientation`, that when called returns a `string` (LEFTOF, FRONTOF, or RIGHTOF).

-A Street View panorama could technically be on the left- or right-hand side, but optically could be considered in front of the origin. `OrientationOfPanorama` provides a setter method, `hasStretchedCenter` which takes a boolean value to set the corresponding field.
-If set to `true`, a range of points would be used to represent the points in front of the origin.
-If `false`, a single point would be used to represent the point in front of the origin. `hasStretchedCenter` is set to `true` by default.
+A subject Street View panorama could technically be on the left- or right-hand side, but optically could be considered in front of the map center. `OrientationOfPanorama` provides a method, `frontOfIsRange` which takes a boolean value to set the corresponding field.
+If set to `true`, a range of points would be used to represent the points in front of the map center point.
+If `false`, a single point would be used to represent the point in front of the map center. `frontOfIsRaneg` is set to `true` by default.
 The range is represented by the constant `DISTANCE_BETWEEN_BOUNDS`, which has a value of 5 (unit measure is in meters).

 ```javascript
 import { Loader } from '@googlemaps/js-api-loader'